Araeodelphis

-Araeodelphis is an extinct genus of river dolphin from the early Miocene of the US Eastern Seaboard.
+Araeodelphis is an extinct genus of river dolphin from the early Miocene of the East Coast of the United States.

 Fossils

 Remains of Araeodelphis are known from the early Miocene Burdigalian-age Plum Point Member of the Calvert Formation in Maryland.

 Phylogeny

 Cladistic analysis by Godfrey et al. (2017) recovers Araeodelphis as basal to the South Asian river dolphin the platanistid subfamily Pomatodelphinae.